hasanhttps/Dev-Kit/README.md

-Absolutely, here's a more professional version for your README.md file:

 # DevKit Repository

 Welcome to the DevKit repository!
 This collection serves as a comprehensive archive for my programming notes, projects, research, lesson practices, and homework across various technologies.